ossf/alpha-omega/Mentorship/Software Requirements - Triage Portal.md

 - Validate input received by the API to prevent potential attacks.
 - When the portal implements personas a permissions decorator should be added to the mutation of uploading a file, so that only users with certain permissions can make the upload of the file to the portal.
   - https://django-graphql-jwt.domake.io/decorators.html#permission-required
+- Make the package version model connect with the assertion model.
+- Have assertions based on project versions be displayed to the user in UI.